cirocosta/perfer/README.txt

+A wrapper on top of `perf` and `flamegraphs` to generate flamegraphs on demand.

 RATIONALE
 	pprof[1] is great for a user to understand what's going under the hood of a particular golang application, but it limits